Hedeby

 How long should I spend visiting?

-A visit to Hedeby typically takes around 1-2 hours, allowing you to explore the archaeological remains and engage with informative displays.
+A visit to Hedeby typically takes around 2 to 3 hours, allowing ample time to explore the site and engage with the exhibits.

 Can I buy tickets online?